kahern7/ai-closet/README.md

 # ai-closet
-Research project for implementing ai into the ClosetCAD software
+Research project for implementing AI into the ClosetCAD software